Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

    where the numerator and denominator are computed separately in the implementation and :math:`\tan\phi_3` is obtained vi via the `atan2 <http://en.wikipedia.org/wiki/Atan2>`__ function as to preserve quadrant information and handle zero denominator correctly.
 The :math:`\theta_3` rotation is then added to the previous rotation of the :math:`xy` plane, obtaining the best-fit coordinate system.

 Once the local coordinate system is established, displacements are evaluated.
-Evaluating :obj:`woo.dem.FlexFacet.uXy` is done as trivial subtraction of reference nodal positions from the current ones in the local system.
-Rotations :obj:`woo.dem.FlexFacet.phiXy` are computed by rotation "subtraction" (conjugate product) using quaternions (:obj:`woo.dem.FlexFacet.refRot` holds the rotation necessary to obtain each node orientation from global element orientation).
+Evaluating :obj:`woo.fem.Membrane.uXy` is done as trivial subtraction of reference nodal positions from the current ones in the local system.
+Rotations :obj:`woo.fem.Membrane.phiXy` are computed by rotation "subtraction" (conjugate product) using quaternions (:obj:`woo.fem.Membrane.refRot` holds the rotation necessary to obtain each node orientation from global element orientation).
 See the source code for details.

 Constant Strain Triangle (CST) Element
 --------------------------------------